Introduction to Git In 16 Minutes

-Git an extremely useful tool, That happens to be a tiny little bit difficult to learn.
-There's a lot to cover so let's get into it!
+Git.
+A handy developer tool, that happens to be a bit difficult to grasp.
+There's a lot to cover, so let's get into it!

 What is Git?

-Basically, it's a massively popular tool for coordinating parallel work and managing projects among individuals and teams.
-Needless to say, knowing how to use Git is one of the most important skills for any developer nowadays - and it's definitely a great addition to your resume!
+It's ubiquitously popular for coordinating parallel work and managing projects among individuals and teams.
+Knowing how to use Git is an essential skill for any developer nowadays - and it's a great addition to your resume!

 1. Setup instructions

-Okay so the first thing you need to do is to basically have
+Okay, so the first thing you need to do is to have

-Git installed, tart your terminal and type the following command to verify that Git is ready to be used on your computer:
+Git installed, open up a terminal, and type the following command to verify that Git is ready to be used on your computer:

 🖥 If you are using a Mac or Linux machine, then you can utilize the default Bash terminal that comes pre-installed on your machine.

 🖥 If you are using Windows, you can use its built-in Powershell terminal, or the Git Bash terminal which is bundled with the Git installation